KrisPiters/ros_workshop/exercises/part1.md

 ## Creating a ROS workspace

 When installing ROS you'll automatically have a nice number of standard packages installed.
-Often you want to create new packages yourself or reuse packages by others.
-You therefore need a *workspace* where you can create or download and build those packages
+Often you'd want to create new packages yourself or reuse packages by others.
+You therefore need a *workspace* for creating, downloading and building those packages

-Create a [ROS workspace](http://wiki.ros.org/catkin/workspaces#Catkin_Workspaces), for example *catkin_ws* (but the name of the workspace is free to choose).
-If you don't have a workspace yet, you can create one as follows (example uses the default catkin_ws workspace name):
+Create a [ROS workspace](http://wiki.ros.org/catkin/workspaces#Catkin_Workspaces), for example *catkin_ws* (the name of the workspace can be freely chosen but the examples and commands in this exercise assume the default catkin_ws).
+If you don't have a workspace yet, you can create one as follows:
 ```
 source /opt/ros/kinetic/setup.bash